‹ Back to Insights

 Polymers such as polyetheretherketone (PEEK) and polyether ketone ketone (PEKK) are thermoplastics being used to create these heavy-duty, lightweight parts.

-What manufacturers need to be concerned with when using PEEK and PEKK is ensuring the surfaces are sufficiently prepared in a way that will guarantee adhesion that is as strong as the material itself.
-Often, surface preparation methods used on one material do not transfer well to others.
+Manufacturers need to ensure the surfaces are sufficiently prepared to guarantee adhesion as strong as the material itself when using PEEK and PEKK.
+The surface preparation methods used on one material often do not transfer well to others.
 If, for example, the production line is set up to clean and abrade aluminum surfaces, then it is not set up for thermoplastics.

 Know Your Materials on a Molecular Level

-Adhesion is reliant upon a particular chemical composition on the material surface so that the adhesive will interact and bond with that surface at the top few molecular layers.
+Adhesion relies upon a particular chemical composition on the material surface, so the adhesive will interact and bond with that surface at the top few molecular layers.
 It’s a very thin stratum that matters when talking about adhesion concerns.
-Materials have different innate surface chemical properties, and they also interact with their environments differently.
+Materials have different innate surface chemical properties and interact with their environments differently.
 The treatments and preparations need to appropriately compensate for these variations.

 Treat Your Thermoplastics Right